 I joined DanceEast in December 2014, returning to East Anglia where I grew up, having spent six years living and working in Brighton.
 I studied Performing Arts and completed a MA in Arts Management, embarking on a career in arts admin, finance and grant management.
 I thoroughly enjoy watching dance and participating, and although I have two left feet, I love to give it a go!

 Having worked for a corporate company for over 25 years, I joined DanceEast in 2007 as a front of house assistant.
-I now also work part time as a finance assistant which gives a lovely contrast to meeting people and number crunching.
+I now work part time as finance officer which gives a lovely contrast to meeting people and number crunching.

 We hope you enjoy reading a bit about who we are, what we do and what we like doing when we’re not busy working at DanceEast.